hl7au/au-fhir-childhealth/input/pagecontent/profiles-cdhr.md

 ## CDHR Health Interactions
-* [Newborn Examination](StructureDefinition-ncdhc-composition-document-nb-examination.html) - Details of the examination performed on the newborn.
+* [Newborn Bloodspot Screen](StructureDefinition-ncdhc-bundle-newborn-bloodspot-screen-document.html) - A test used to detect certain rare genetic conditions and disorders of the metabolism.
-* [Newborn Bloodspot Screen](StructureDefinition-ncdhc-composition-document-nb-bloodspot-screen.html) - A test used to detect certain rare genetic conditions and disorders of the metabolism.
+* [Newborn Hearing Screen](StructureDefinition-ncdhc-bundle-newborn-hearing-screen-document.html) - Details of the hearing screen examination performed on the newborn.
-* [Newborn Hearing Screen](StructureDefinition-ncdhc-composition-document-nb-hearing-screen.html) - Details of the hearning screen examination performed on the newborn.
+* [Newborn Examination](StructureDefinition-ncdhc-bundle-newborn-exam-document.html) - Details of the examination performed on the newborn.